 Prior to working on this project the stakeholders had already solidified wireframes from the UX Lead.
 My role then was to create a high fidelity prototype in sketch and then provide HTML/CSS for the frontend developers.
 I began my research by studying the wireframes.
 Afterwards, I began to look at the wireframes with accessibility in mind.

-Requests were made that submission buttons be to the bottom right and disabled until all input requirements were met.
+Requests were made that the buttons be aligned right and disabled until all input requirements were met.
 However, research showed that due to the nature of form fields being left justified, buttons were also to be left justified.
-Additionally, having form fields left justified, and the button right justified would pose as an stumbling block for low vision users.
+Additionally, low vision users prefer having buttons left justified because it increases findability.

 Additional changes that were made to the designs were color adjustments.
 Prior colors used did not meet the recommended 4.5:1 contrast ratio.

 Lastly, I pursuaded the product owner into not using disabled buttons.
 Providing evidence that it would be a stumbling block because of it's low contrast, and that screen reader users would need the validation from the submission in order to fix any additional changes (Read Why Disabled Buttons Suck(Opens in New Window)).

 Below is the first high fidelity interation.
 As you will see it has changed drastically due to several factors related to specific business requirements.